duckdb/duckdb-web/docs/sql/functions/nested.md

 [3, 2, 1, NULL]
 ```

+## Lambda Functions

+### Transform

+`transform(list, lambda)`

+Returns a list that is the result of applying the lambda function to each element of the input list.
+The lambda function must have exactly one left-hand side parameter.
+The return type of the lambda function defines the type of the list elements.

+### Filter

+`filter(list, lambda)`

+Constructs a list from those elements of the input list for which the lambda function returns true.
+The lambda function must have exactly one left-hand side parameter and its return type must be of type BOOLEAN.

+### Reduce

+`reduce(list, lambda)`

+Returns a single value reduced from list.
+Invokes the lambda function for each element in the list in order.
+The first element of the list is taken as the initial state.
+The lambda function must have exactly two left-hand side parameters.
+The return type of the lambda function defines the type of the result value.

 ## `generate_subscripts`

 The `generate_subscript(`*`arr`*`, `*`dim`*`)` function generates indexes along the `dim`th dimension of array `arr`.